mohamedshehabeldean/My-graduation-project/README.md

 A special thanks to our Professor Ahmed Shalaby and Engineer Hossam Fares for their invaluable support and guidance throughout this journey.

-Feel free to reach out if you'd like to learn more about our project or explore potential collaborations.
-Together, we can transform the future of education! 🌐

 ## video
 * the video of my graduation project [click here](https://www.linkedin.com/posts/yahya-hamza-923575220_excited-to-share-the-culmination-of-our-activity-7212495691611312128-qlet?utm_source=share&utm_medium=member_desktop
 )
 > [!NOTE]
-> Useful information that users should know, even when skimming content.
+> Feel free to reach out if you'd like to learn more about our project or explore potential collaborations.
+Together, we can transform the future of education! 🌐
+.